 - c.
 Adjuvants should be in good condition prior to use.
 Adjuvants that appear to be compromised (i.e., change in color, consistency or smell) should not be used for GLP residue trials. - d.
 If a subsample is dispensed from the original container, the excess material poured into a temporary container should be discarded (i.e., not returned to the original container).
 Adjuvants must be handled in a manner to prevent cross contamination with test substances or other spray additives. - e.
 If secondary containers are used, they must be properly labeled per the original container.
-These requirements do not apply to temporary
+These requirements do not apply to temporary containers used for measuring, but they should be adequately labeled to uniquely identify the product.

-- containers used for measuring, but they should be adequately labeled to uniquely identify the product. - f.
-Document adjuvant handling procedures used to prevent cross contamination in the Field Data Book. - 3.3 If test substance or adjuvant is shipped to another island for a field trial, in the original container or in secondary containers, a chain of custody form should accompany the shipment.
+3.3 If test substance or adjuvant is shipped to another island for a field trial, in the original container or in secondary containers, a chain of custody form should accompany the shipment.